Getting your first dog is an exciting time.

 Best and Worst Dog Breeds for First-Time Owners: Key Takeaways

 - There are a number of things to think about when selecting your first dog.
 However, your soon-to-be dog’s breed is one of the most important things to consider.
-Simply put, some breeds typically make good pets for first-time owners; others are usually poor choices for novice owners.
+Simply put, some breeds typically make good pets for first-time owners; others are usually poor choices for beginners.

 - A few of the best breeds for first-time owners include shih tzus, Labs, goldens, and whippets.
 However, there are several other breeds we’ll discuss below that also make great first-time pets.